Knot invariants and higher representation theory II: the categorification of quantum knot invariants: Braiding functors

-We now turn to the other statements of the theorem, and prove these by induction on the length of $w$.
+Thus, we need only prove the statements of the theorem for a minimal lift $\si$.
+We will prove these simultaneously by induction on the length of $\si$.
 This induction is slightly subtle, so rather than attempt each step in one go, we break the theorem into 3 statements, and induct around a triangle.
 Consider the three statements (for each positive integer $n$): \begin{enumerate} \item[$p_n:$] For all $\si$ with $\ell(\si)=n$, $\mathbb{B}_\si$ sends projectives to modules. \item[$f_n:$] For all $\si$ with $\ell(\si)=n$, $\mathbb{B}_\si$ sends projectives to objects with standard filtrations, and is independent of reduced expression. \item[$s_n:$] For all $\si$ with $\ell(\si)=n$, $\mathbb{B}_\si$ sends standards to modules. \end{enumerate} Our induction proceeds by showing

 These are all obviously true for $\si=1$, so this covers the base of our induction.

 $f_n\rightarrow s_n$: Consider $\Tor^i(S^\kappa_{\Bi},\dot S^{\kappa'}_{\Bi'})$.
 By symmetry, we may assume that $(\kappa,\Bi)\nleq (\kappa',\Bi')$ in which case $S^\kappa_\Bi$ has a projective resolution where all higher terms are killed by tensor product with $\dot S^{\kappa'}_{\Bi'}$, since they are projective covers of simples which do not appear as composition factors in $S^{\kappa'}_{\Bi'}$.
 Thus, we have $\Tor^i(S^\kappa_{\Bi},\dot S^{\kappa'}_{\Bi'})=0$.